 Next seen when raced by D. David France (San Francisco, CA) under Hat Racing banner at Laguna Seca Sprints 28/29 June 1975 (Formula Aug 1975 p32 and Sports Car Sep 1975 p34).
 Also second at 'Portland Rose Cup' National 15 Jun 1975 (Sports Car Sep 1975 p29) and later second in class at Sears Point National 24 Feb 1977 (Formula Jul 1977 p30).
 From France to "Bushell's Furniture" (Olympia, WA): driven by Sam Darnell.
 Entered by Dale "Campfire" for Sam Darnell at 1984 Runoffs.
 To Dale Campfield (Apalachin, NY) mid-1980's and retained until sold to James L. Stengel (New York, NY) early 2010.

 Fully rebuilt and restored by Chris Schneider of Executive Autosport and raced for the first time at the KIC at Road America July 2010.
 Retained 2011 and James planning to run the full 2011 F5000 series in it.
 Raced by Stengel at The HAWK at Road America with Brian Redman July 2013.
 Still with Stengel in Sep 2013 when he reported that the car was in Quicksilver Racing livery.
 Raced at the Coronado Speed Festival in September 2014.
-Raced at the HAWK at Road America in July 2015, and at the Monterey Pre-Reunion a month later, and at Road America July 2016.
+Raced at the HAWK at Road America in July 2015, at the Monterey Pre-Reunion a month later, and at Road America July 2016.

 Driven by: Gordon Meffert, D. David France and Sam Darnell.
 First race: Road America (US R6), 29 Jul 1973.
 Total of 7 recorded races.